makinacorpus/php-corebus/README.md

 Any interface in this package is a service in the dependency injection container you will use.
 You may replace or decorate any of them.

+# Roadmap

+ - [ ] Implement profiling decorator for event bus using `makinacorpus/profiling`.
+ - [ ] Implement profiling decorator for command bus using `makinacorpus/profiling`.
+ - [ ] Allow multiple message brokers to co-exist, one for each queue.
+ - [ ] Implement dead letter queue routing.
+ - [ ] Create a retry strategy chain for having more than one instance.
+ - [ ] Implement retry strategy using our attributes.
+ - [ ] Configurable per-exception type retry strategry.
+ - [ ] Implement an argument resolver for command handlers and event listeners.